tensorflow/docs/site/en/api_docs/python/tf/estimator/LinearClassifier.md

     and Tensor names are unchanged.
 * <b>`loss_reduction`</b>: One of <a href="../../tf/losses/Reduction"><code>tf.losses.Reduction</code></a> except `NONE`.
 Describes how to reduce training loss over batch.
 Defaults to `SUM`.
+* <b>`sparse_combiner`</b>: A string specifying how to reduce if a categorical column is multivalent.
+One of "mean", "sqrtn", and "sum" -- these are effectively different ways to do example-level normalization, which can be useful for bag-of-words features. for more details, see
+    <a href="../../tf/feature_column/linear_model">linear_model</a>.

 #### Returns: